Varun487/AIAlgoTrading/AITradingPlatform/UI/README.md

 # TODO v1.0

+## UI  WORK `Vue js`

 ---

-## UI  WORK
+### Login ![HRITIKINCOMPLETE]

+- Uses `Django Auth`

 ---

-### UI WORK `Vue js` ![COMPONENTINCOMPLETE]
-	- Login `Django Auth` ![HRITIKINCOMPLETE]
+### Top banner ![VARUNINCOMPLETE]

+- Name of platform
-	- Top banner - just with name -> Menu button ![VARUNINCOMPLETE]
+- Menu button to show sidenavbar

-	- Strategies Tab is selected on default `Home page` ![SAMRUDHIINCOMPLETE]
+---

-	- Side navbar ![DISHAINCOMPLETE]
+### Side navbar ![DISHAINCOMPLETE]

 - Tabs
 	- Strategies
 	- Back tests
 	- Paper trades

+---

-	- Strategies Tab ![SAMRUDHIINCOMPLETE]
+### Strategies Tab ![SAMRUDHIINCOMPLETE]

+- selected on default `Home page`
 - All strategies and descriptions listed `cards`
 - Click on a strategy
 	- List all back tests made in strategy `Links`
 	- List all orders currently paper traded `Links`
 	- Visualizations `Update each min` `Toggle b/w companies`
 		- Company data
 		- Indicators
 		- Live orders
 		- Visualization of past orders of strategy
 		- Visualization of model predictions `if any`
 	- Description
 	- ML Models description `if used`

+---

-	- Back tests Tab ![VARUNINCOMPLETE]
+### Back tests Tab ![VARUNINCOMPLETE]

 - All listed back tests report `card`
 - Filter according to all backtest attributes
 - Click on a report
 	- List all attr of back test
 	- Strategy description
-			- Visualization
+	- Visualizations
 		- Account growth over time
 		- Visualization of all orders
 		- Visulaization of company data and indicators
 		- Visualization of model predictions `if any`
 	- List all orders made in backtest `table`

+---

-	- Paper trades Tab ![DISHAINCOMPLETE]
+### Paper trades Tab ![DISHAINCOMPLETE]

 - List all orders being paper traded `Live update each min`
 	- Filter according to attr
 - Visualize orders `Update according to filter`

 ---

 ### Automated testing ![VARUNINCOMPLETE]